Falling Object Injury Attorney in New York City

 CONTACT A NEW YORK CITY PREMISES ACCIDENT ATTORNEY TODAY

 With more than 30 years’ experience in falling object accident cases, The Dearie Law Firm, P.C., can help you obtain the settlement to which you are legally entitled.
 We have law offices in Manhattan, Brooklyn, and the Bronx, in addition to three mobile offices that travel through the area seven days a week.
-Feel free to call us toll-free 24 hours a day at 1-800-2-DEARIE (1-800-233-2743).
+Feel free to call us at (212) 970-6500.